ckirby19/Plan-View-Path-Planner/README.md

-To run, use flask --app robotpathplan run (--debug) from route directory
+To run, use flask --app planviewpathplan run (--debug) from route directory